Miguel Herrán

-Miguel Ángel García de la Herrán, best known as Miguel Herrán, is a Spanish actor.
-He is known for his lead roles in series Élite and Money Heist.
-In 2016, he won the Goya Award for Best New Actor for his role in the film Nothing in Return.
+Miguel Ángel García de la Herrán (born 25 April 1996), best known as Miguel Herrán, is a Spanish actor.
+In 2016, he won the Goya Award for Best New Actor for his feature film debut in Nothing in Return.
+He gained fame for his performances in television series Élite and Money Heist.

-Career
+Life and career

-A chance encounter with actor and director Daniel Guzmán in the streets of Malaga led to Herrán auditioning for the role of Darío in the film Nothing in Return, which he won a Goya award for in 2016.
+Herrán was born in Málaga on 25 April 1996 and raised in Chamberí, Madrid.
+He was not interested in studying and failed four years of his elementary and secondary education.
+A chance encounter with actor and director Daniel Guzmán in the streets of Madrid led to Herrán auditioning for the role of Darío in the film Nothing in Return (2015), which would earn him the Goya Award for Best New Actor.

 In 2017, he was cast as Aníbal Cortés (codename 'Río') in the Antena 3 series Money Heist, which was later picked up by Netflix.
 In 2018, he starred as Christian Varela in the Netflix original series Élite.

 Herrán also acted in an advertisement for the Indian music streaming platform Gaana.